 - Fiumicino Airport, T3 Arrivals Terminal

-Personally, I’d pick mine up at the office located inside St. Peter’s Square near St. Peter’s Basilica in Vatican City.
-That way, you can pick up your passes plus schedule a time to see St. Peter’s Basilica and the Vatican Museums/Sistine Chapel.
+Personally, I’d pick mine up at the office inside St. Peter’s Square in Vatican City.
+That way, you can pick up your passes AND schedule a time to see St. Peter’s Basilica and the Vatican Museums/Sistine Chapel all in one stop.
 Here’s a map to help you find it:

 Related: The Complete London Pass Review

 If you’re looking for some other ways to help you save in Rome, consider applying for a great travel credit card.
 These cards will help you build points you can use to save on flights and hotel rooms.
 And when you save on the big costs, you have more money to spend while in Rome.